- A late night social basketball Tournament, held on Friday and Saturday nights.

 By being pro-active in engaging all kids in sport - especially at an early age - we can ensure all kids are framed – and perceived - as willing participants and leave any negative tags and framing behind.

-We have the honour and joy of working with and supporting wonderful young Australians, who we have found to be adaptable, positive and inspiring when provided with opportunity.
-We aim to provide opportunities that resonate with these and more young people like them; their needs and dreams.
+We have the honour and joy of working with and supporting wonderful young Australian teenagers, who we have found to be adaptable, positive and inspiring when provided with opportunity.
+We aim to provide opportunities that resonate with you and more teenagers like you; supporting your needs and dreams.

 Like education, sport is key to developing a child’s social and behavioural skills.
 Sport teaches discipline, working together as a team, the resilience to handle loss, and the confidence to give things a go.